jjseguraj/vimconfig/README.md

 # vimconfig
-This project is aimed to have a re-usable, efficient and enjoyable Vim IDE.
+This project is aimed to maintain a centralised re-usable, efficient and enjoyable Vim IDE so that it can be cloned when necessary, specially on new Linux installations.